How the New FDA Rule Could Worsen the Diagnostic Data Gap?

 Interoperable Data Sharing:

 Mulesoft’s integration capabilities support interoperable data sharing between laboratories, healthcare providers, and regulatory agencies.
-Through secure and efficient data exchange channels, Mulesoft enables labs to share diagnostic test results in real time, facilitating timely decision-making and improving patient care coordination.
+Through secure and efficient data exchange channels, Mulesoft enables labs to share diagnostic test results in real-time.
+Facilitating timely decision-making and improving patient care coordination

 Wrapping up: Diagnostic Data Gap